Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 **Lua**

-If the programming language Lua is present on the system, we can use the os.execute method to execute the shell interpreter specified using the full command below:
+When Lua is available on a target system, the os.execute() function can be leveraged to spawn system shells.
+The most reliable approach uses absolute paths to avoid dependency on environment variables:

 ```bash
 lua: os.execute('/bin/sh')